 The trials included in the latest review, published in 2013, looked at research where at least 200mg (milligrams) of vitamin C a day was put head-to-head with a dummy pill or placebo, so adult participants didn’t know whether they were getting the vitamin or a placebo pill.

 Taking vitamin C regularly had no effect on the numbers of most people getting colds.

-However, regular taking of supplements had a modest but consistent effect in reducing the duration of common cold symptoms.
+However, taking vitamin C supplements at the first sign of a cold had a modest but consistent effect in reducing the duration and severity of common cold symptoms.

 Five trials with 598 participants exposed to short periods of extreme physical stress, including marathon runners and skiers, found vitamin C halved the risk of getting a cold.

-So overall for most people, vitamin C won’t stop them getting a cold, but if they do get a cold, it may be slightly shorter than without the supplement.
+So overall, for most people, vitamin C won’t stop them getting a cold, but if they do get a cold, it may be slightly shorter and less severe than without the supplement.

 Is vitamin C safe to take?

 Taking large amounts of vitamin C a day, more than 1,000mg per day, can cause stomach pain, diarrhoea and flatulence.

 Vitamin C isn't stored in the body, so people need sources of it every day.
 The NHS says adults need 40mg of vitamin C a day and most people can get this from a healthy balanced diet rich in fruit and vegetables.